 Newsletters and ezines, whatever their length to provide information about many if not all the small shops and bigger stores established on our commercial streets.
 Busy streets where residences and businesses coexist and where pedestrian activities bring vibrancy and animation.

 A Montreal Club Kit that represents creation, pleasure and practicality.
-Montreal as in Montrealers, Club as in an association of people with common interests and Kit as in a "set of things" about our retail outlets, gourmet stores, coffee shops, wine bars, restaurants, hotels... all over Montreal.
+Montreal as in Montrealers, Club as in association of people with common interests and Kit as a "set of things" about our retail outlets, gourmet stores, coffee shops, wine bars, restaurants, hotels... all over Montreal.